arangodb/arangodb/Documentation/Manual/NewFeatures14.md

 Multiple Databases {#NewFeatures14MultipleDatabases}
 ----------------------------------------------------

-Traditionally ArangoDB provided @ref GlossaryCollection "collections", but no way of grouping them.
+Traditionally ArangoDB provided _collections_, but no way of grouping them.
 When an ArangoDB server was used for multiple applications, there could be collection name clashes, so this was worked around by prefixing collection names with unique application names etc.

-Since version 1.4, ArangoDB provides @ref GlossaryDatabase "databases" as a high-level grouping element.
+Since version 1.4, ArangoDB provides _databases_ as the highest level grouping element.
 Multiple databases can exist in parallel, and each collection belongs to exactly one database.
 Collection names need to be unique within their database, but not globally.
 Thus it is now possible to use the same collection name in different databases.